IcarusWizard/MAE/readme.md

 |ViT-T w/o pretrain|74.13|
 |ViT-T w/  pretrain|**89.77**|

-Weights and tensorboard logs are in github release.
-You can also view the tensorboard at [tensorboard.dev](https://tensorboard.dev/experiment/zngzZ89bTpyM1B2zVrD7Yw/#scalars).
+Weights are in [github release](https://github.com/IcarusWizard/MAE/releases/tag/cifar10).
+You can also view the tensorboard logs at [tensorboard.dev](https://tensorboard.dev/experiment/zngzZ89bTpyM1B2zVrD7Yw/#scalars).

 Visualization of the first 16 images on Cifar10 validation dataset: